fishilico/generic-config/etc-server/web/collectd.rst

 ------------------------------

 CGP (Collectd Graph Panel) is a better front-end than Collection3.
 It is written in PHP.
-To install it, you just need to download lastest release from https://github.com/pommi/CGP/releases in a folder and to configure your web server accordingly.
+To install it, you just need to download latest release from https://github.com/pommi/CGP/releases in a folder and to configure your web server accordingly.